codebar/tutorials/html/lesson3/tutorial.md

 }
 ```

-> Tweak the properties using the inspector
+> Tweak the properties using the inspector.
 > What happens when you remove the width or increase the padding?

 ## Pseudo classes